Mariatta/mariatta.github.io/content/reflections-2017.rst

 `PyCon Canada <https://2017.pycon.ca/>`_ asked me to give a keynote.
 What an honor.

 Two different friends wanted to nominate me for some kind of `award <https://www.redhat.com/en/about/women-in-open-source>`_.
 Wow!
 Thanks Gloria and Victor.
-Don't think I stack up against the other nominee but it meant a lot that you both thought of me.
+Don't think I stack up against the other nominees but it meant a lot that you both thought of me.

 Gregory nominated me for `Google Open Source Peer Bonus <https://opensource.googleblog.com/2017/10/more-open-source-peer-bonus-winners.html>`_ award.
 That felt great.